thestrukture/IDE/README.md

 	var name := Struct{ Property:"val"
 			    FieldTwo: 2
 			   }

+#### How to recreate data for test
+Use the `test` section within each package tree on the Strukture.
+Within this panel you may test pipelines, services as well as templates.

 ## How to automate :
 To build additional functionality use shell scripts.
 The users of your plugin can simply run the shell script via the HTTP terminal.